Equipping Latinos and other DC-area residents with the skills and financial tools to create a better future for their families and communities.

 Born in Los Angeles California but raised most of her childhood in El Salvador.
 Maria joined LEDC November 2010 as a Bilingual Foreclosure Housing Counselor.
 Prior to LEDC, Maria worked for two years as a Loan officer for Bank of America and for three years as a Title Closer for RGS Title.
 Maria has had an active license as a title insurance producer for five years.
 Maria successfully completed Neighborworks Foreclosure Intervention and Default Counseling Certification in February of 2011.

-As Program Director, Farah coordinates the work of the Affordable Housing Preservation Program to educate residents on their rights as tenants in DC, assist residents in preserving their housing as affordable, and advocate for affordable housing policies in DC.
+As Director of the Housing Department, Farah coordinates the work of the affordable housing preservation and homeownership programs to educate renters and homeowners on their housing rights, assist residents in preserving their housing as affordable, and advocate for affordable housing policies in DC.
 Farah Fossé joined LEDC in October of 2005 in this role.
 Farah has served as a representative on Mayor Fenty’s Tenant Advisory Council and Mayor Grey’s Comprehensive Housing Strategy Task Force Coalition.
 Farah is a graduate of Smith College in Northampton, MA with a BA in Latin American Studies and Economics.
 During college she studied in Xalapa, Veracruz, Mexico and has traveled extensively in Latin America.
 Farah is originally from Connecticut but her diverse family hails from the Midwestern United States and Puerto Rico.
 Farah has lived in Northwest DC since 2000 and is passionate about preserving DC’s diversity and preventing the displacement of low and moderate-income residents, particularly Latinos, from the area.

 Tamira Ramirez, Bilingual Tenant Organizer firstname.lastname@example.org